cal-overflow/Build-A-Blog/README.md

 When in a development environment, you can double click on `<nuxt-content>` components to edit the files in the browser.

 I have created a [custom Editor component](src/components/development/Editor.vue) that builds upon the [default nuxt/content live editor](https://content.nuxtjs.org/displaying#live-editing).
 You can edit most content that is rendered with `<nuxt-content>` components.
-Below is the picture of my latest blog post being edited next to the post's edit screen.
+Below are screenshots of one of my posts being viewed and edited.

 | Viewing post| Editing Post |
 | :-: | :-: |